Harrysdad2/Harrysdad2.github.io/suncatchers/how-its-made.md

 Step 1 - the idea and sketch.
 In this case my intial ideas were to try to replicate the fronds typical of a fern.
 It quickly became apparent that there would be too many pieces of glass, so an alternative idea was explored.
 ![Fern](/images/Fern1.jpg)

 Step 2 - the working design.
+I reduced the number of pieces to 8 (and then to 7 when I was cutting the glass!) with wire details to represent the fronds.
 This is used to transfer the shapes to the glass for cutting and assembly.
 ![Fern](/images/Fern2.jpg)

-Step 3 - The glass is cut and the edges ground to ensure a good light fit.
+Step 3 - The glass is cut and the edges ground to ensure a good tight fit.
 ![Fern](/images/Fern3.jpg)